 As per general contest rules, you are allowed to submit up to three entries.
 (Admin may only submit one.)

-Popular Choice: Feature on the club front page.
+Popular Choice: Feature on the club front page and a one-year subscription.

-Admins' Choice: Feature on the club front page.
+Admins' Choice: Feature on the club front page and a three-month subscription.

 Circus: Freak Show, Part 2Fakir looked around his new "room," he was sharing it with the white haired boy named Mytho.
 He apparently had no heart so just went through actions with no emotion or reaction.Circus: Freak Show, Part 2 by violet---stone